Eloy Jiménez Preview, Player Props: White Sox vs. Padres

-On Friday, Eloy Jimenez (.500 slugging percentage in past 10 games, including one home run) and the Chicago White Sox face the San Diego Padres, whose starting pitcher will be Nick Martinez.
-First pitch is at 7:40 PM ET.
+On Saturday, Eloy Jimenez (hitting .324 in his past 10 games) and the Chicago White Sox play the San Diego Padres, whose starting pitcher will be Michael Wacha.
+First pitch is at 7:10 PM ET.

 Sportsbook Promo Codes